aliaburashid/gulf-air-frontend/README.md

 Cabin crew, prepare the backend for departure at `http://localhost:8000`.

-1) Taxi to the backend folder:
+1) Navigate to the backend folder:
 ```
 cd /Users/alyazz/code/ga/projects/capstone/gulf-air-backend
 ```